railwayapp/docs/src/docs/develop/variables.md

 Here are some example scenarios to help clarify reference variable usage and syntax.

-Referencing a Shared variable -
+#### Referencing a Shared variable -
 - You have a shared variable defined in your project called `API_KEY`, and you need to make the API key available to a service.
-Go to the service's settings, and add a variable with the following variable:
+Go to the service's variables tab, and add a variable with the following value:
   - `API_KEY=${{shared.API_KEY}}`

-Referencing another service's variables -
+#### Referencing another service's variables -
 - You have a variable set on your database service called `DATABASE_URL` which contains the connection string to connect to the database.
 The database service name is **Clickhouse**.

   You need to make this connection string available to another service in the project.
-Go to the service that needs the connection string and add a variable with the folling variable:
+Go to the service's variables that needs the connection string and add a variable with the following value:
-  - `DATABASE_URL=${{Clickhouse.DATABASE_URL}}`
+  - `DATABASE_URL=${{ Clickhouse.DATABASE_URL }}`

 - Your frontend service needs to make requests to your backend.
 You do not want to hardcode the backend URL in your frontend code.
 Go to your frontend service settings and add the Railway-provided variable for the backend URL -
   - `API_URL=https://${{ backend.RAILWAY_PUBLIC_DOMAIN }}`